cran-task-views/MetaAnalysis/MetaAnalysis.md

 Standard methods outlined above assume that the effect sizes are independent.
 This assumption may be violated in a number of ways: within each primary study multiple treatments may be compared to the same control, each primary study may report multiple endpoints or multiple assessments, or primary studies may be clustered for instance because they come from the same country or the same research team.

 - `r pkg("mvmeta")` assumes the within study covariances are known and provides a variety of options for fitting random effects. `r pkg("metafor")` provides fixed effects and likelihood based random effects model fitting procedures.
 Both these packages include meta-regression, `r pkg("metafor")` also provides for clustered and hierarchical models.
+- `r pkg("mixmeta")` provides an integrated interface to standard meta-analysis and extensions like multivariate and dose-response models.
 - `r pkg("mvtmeta")` provides multivariate meta-analysis using the method of moments for random effects although not meta-regression.
+- `r pkg("clubSandwich")`, `r pkg("robumeta")`, and `r pkg("metafor")` provide cluster-robust variance estimates for clustered and hierarchical estimates.
+- `r pkg("wildmeta")` conducts single coefficient tests and multiple-contrast hypothesis tests of meta-regression models using cluster wild bootstrapping.
 - `r pkg("metaSEM")` provides multivariate (and univariate) meta-analysis and meta-regression by embedding it in the structural equation framework and using OpenMx for the structural equation modelling.
 It can provide a three-level meta-analysis taking account of clustering and allowing for level 2 and level 3 heterogeneity.
 It also provides via a two-stage approach meta-analysis of correlation or covariance matrices.
-- `r pkg("dosresmeta")` concentrates on the situation where individual studies have information on the dose-response relationship. `r pkg("MBNMAdose")` provides a Bayesian analysis using network meta-analysis of dose response studies.
+- `r pkg("dosresmeta")` concentrates on the situation where individual studies provide information about a dose-response relationship. `r pkg("MBNMAdose")` provides a Bayesian analysis using network meta-analysis of dose-response studies.
-- `r pkg("robumeta")` and `r pkg("metafor")` provide robust variance estimation for clustered and hierarchical estimates.
 - `r pkg("CIAAWconsensus")` has a function for multivariate meta-analysis in the context of atomic weights and estimating isotope ratios.
-- `r pkg("BayesMultMeta")` provides Bayesian inference for the parameters of a multivariate random effects model with application to multivariate meta-analysis.
+- `r pkg("BayesMultMeta")` provides Bayesian inference for the parameters of a multivariate random-effects model with application to multivariate meta-analysis.
 - `r pkg("remaCor")` provides multivariate meta-analysis when the correlation between effect sizes is known.

 ### Meta-analysis of studies of diagnostic tests